-Commonly used mercury in the past were calomel-containing anthelminthics, laxatives, diaper rinses, teething powders, termite-protected wood, watch batteries, mercurial antibacterial ointments, dental amalgam etc.
+Commonly used mercury in the past were calomel-containing anthelmintics, laxatives, diaper rinses, teething powders, termite-protected wood, watch batteries, mercurial antibacterial ointments, dental amalgam, etc.

 However, not all persons developing acrodynia have been exposed to mercury.

-A delayed allergic or hypersensitivity reaction has been suggested a cause in such cases.
+A delayed allergic or hypersensitivity reaction has been suggested as a cause in such cases.

 Moreover, the symptoms can develop after a long duration [weeks or months after the exposure, thus escaping the correlation.